-Preventable risk factors such as tobacco smoking, being overweight, physical inactivity and harmful use of alcohol contribute to the global burden of non-communicable diseases.
+Preventable risk factors such as smoking tobacco, being overweight, physical inactivity and harmful use of alcohol contribute to the global burden of non-communicable diseases.
 These risk factors can be influenced by effective policies (e.g. the smoking ban) and public health campaigns.
 Here we compare the prevalence of tobacco smoking, obesity and alcohol consumption internationally over time.

-Tobacco smoking is a risk factor for cancer, stroke, coronary heart disease, respiratory diseases such as chronic obstructive pulmonary disease (COPD), and smoking while pregnant can lead to low birth weight and illnesses among infants.
-The World Health Organisation (WHO) has estimated that tobacco smoking kills more than 8 million people each year worldwide, of which around 1.2 million deaths are the result of second-hand smoke.
+Smoking tobacco is a risk factor for cancer, stroke, coronary heart disease and respiratory diseases such as chronic obstructive pulmonary disease (COPD).
+Smoking while pregnant can lead to low birth weight and illnesses among infants.
+The World Health Organization (WHO) has estimated that tobacco smoking kills more than 8 million people each year worldwide, of which around 1.2 million deaths are the result of second-hand smoke.

-Daily smoking has decreased in most OECD countries since 2000.
-In the Great Britain, the proportion of the population aged 15+ who are daily smokers decreased from 27% in 2000 to 16% in 2016 (a decrease of 11%), but then increased to 17% in 2017.
-Between 2000 and 2017, the largest decreases among the comparator countries were in the Netherlands (a decrease of 15%) and Denmark (a decrease of 14%).
-In 2017, Spain had the highest rate of tobacco smoking, with 22% of the country’s adult population classified as daily smokers.
+Daily smoking has decreased in most OECD countries since 2006.
+In Great Britain, the proportion of the population aged 15+ who are daily smokers decreased from 22% in 2006 to 16% in 2016, but has since increased slightly to 17% in 2018.
+Between 2006 and 2018, the largest decreases among the comparator countries were in the Netherlands (from 25% to 16%) and New Zealand (from 21% to 13%).
+In 2018, France had the highest rate of tobacco smoking, with 25% of the country’s adult population classified as daily smokers.
 Sweden had the lowest proportion of adults who were daily smokers at 10%.

-Overweight and obesity are major risk factors for a number of chronic diseases, including diabetes, cardiovascular diseases and cancer.
+Obesity and being overweight are major risk factors for a number of chronic diseases, including diabetes, cardiovascular diseases and cancer.
 Globally, there were more than 1.9 billion adults aged 18 years and older who were overweight in 2016, and of these over 650 million were obese.

 OECD countries have implemented a range of public health policies in recent years to try to slow the obesity epidemic.
 These include food labelling measures, using social media and new technologies for public health promotion, and taxation policies to raise the price of foods that are high in salt, fat or sugar.